formkit/docs-content/inputs/autocomplete.md

         ]
       },
       {
-        name: 'help',
+        name: "help",
-        content: 'Search for your favorite athlete.',
+        content: "Search for your favorite athlete.",
       },
       {
-        name: 'messages',
+        name: "messages",
         children: [
           {
-            name: 'message',
+            name: "message",
-            content: 'Sorry, that athlete could not be found.', }
+            content: "Sorry, that athlete could not be found.", }
         ]
       }